-Who says what’s an Invasive Species?
+Who Says What Are Invasive Species?

 I am biased, learning “pest” ecology through the lens of invasive species control and native habitat restoration.
 It was a cut-and-dry philosophy; if it’s invasive and bad it should be removed.
 Then it should be replaced with something native that’s good because that will support the local ecosystem.
 Native plants are the natural communal infrastructure for native insects, pollinators and wildlife species.
 From that habitat they thrive and then add their own services to improve the local biosphere.